Swamp-Ig/homeassistant_izone/README.md

     - "000013170"
 ```

-{% configuration %}
-exclude:
-  description: Exclude particular units from integration with Home Assistant.
-  required: false
-  type: list
-{% endconfiguration %}

 ## Using the integration

+Each zone and the master controller are presented to HA as separate but connected devices.

 ### Master controller

-Unit modes off, heat, cool, dry, and fan only are supported.
-For units fitted with the 'iSave' system, which vents in external air into the house, this is available as 'eco' mode.
+Unit modes `off`, `heat`, `cool`, `heat/cool`, `dry`, and `fan only` are supported.
+For units fitted with the 'iSave' system, which vents in external air into the house, this is available as `eco` preset and will run in `fan only` mode.

 ### Zones